Phuire-Research/Stratimux/README.md

 * [Muxified Turing Machine](https://github.com/Phuire-Research/Stratimux/blob/main/The-Muxified-Turing-Machine.md) - The governing concept for this entire framework.:|

 ## Change Log ![Tests](https://github.com/Phuire-Research/Stratimux/actions/workflows/node.js.yml/badge.svg)
+## QoL 0.3.11 Default Store Last ActionStrategy ActionList
+* Added a new Helper Function to the Stage Planner called createStaging or accessed as "staging" in the plan callback deconstruction.
+This provides a simple encapsulated environment to compose stages without having to use one-liners or additional imports.
 ## QoL 0.3.1 Default Store Last ActionStrategy ActionList
 * No longer have to toggle Store Dialog to access the most recent successful ActionStrategy and it's Action List.
 Issue with prior approach in long running conditions is having to repeatedly clear the stored dialog if you are just attempting to debug your decks.